Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/02-Description-KNIME.md

  1. Right click and select 'Configure'
  1. Type in the 'Expression' field ```$Img$*100``` to scale the image by 100
  1. Select the 'New Table' option and type in a nice name like ```scale_noise```
- 1. Select 'DOUBLETYPE' for the Result pixel type
+ 1. Select 'FLOATTYPE' for the Result pixel type